Small cancellation labellings of some infinite graphs and applications: Proper lacunary walling

-\begin{itemize} \item $X^{(1)}$ has degree bounded by $D$; \item (Small cancellation) $X$ satisfies the $C'({\lambda})$--condition; \item (Separation) $X$ satisfies the \bds property; \item (Lacunarity) $\Phi((\beta - \lambda)\, \gi r_i)-6\, P(r_i) \geqslant \Omega(\gi r_i) $; \item (Large girth) $\gi r_i \geqslant \Delta(\di r_i)$. \end{itemize} \end{definition}
+\begin{itemize} \item $X^{(1)}$ has degree bounded by $D$; \item (Small cancellation) $X$ satisfies the $C'({\lambda})$--condition; \item (Separation) $X$ satisfies the \bds property; \item (Lacunarity) $\Phi((\beta - \lambda)\, \gi r_i)-4\, P(r_i) \geqslant \Omega(\gi r_i) $; \item (Large girth) $\gi r_i \geqslant \Delta(\di r_i)$. \end{itemize} \end{definition}

 It is clear that $\dw(p,q)\leqslant d(p,q)$.
 The rest of this section is devoted to bounding the wall pseudo-metric $\dw$ from below.
 Let $\gamma$ be a geodesic in $X$ (that is, in its $1$--skeleton $\xj$) with endpoints $p,q$.
-Let $A(\gamma)$ denote the set of edges in $\gamma$ whose walls separate $p$ from $q$.
-Clearly $\dw(p,q)=|\ag|$.
+Let $A(\gamma)$ denote the set of edges in $\gamma$ whose walls meet $\gamma$ in only one edge (in particular such walls separate $p$ from $q$).
+Clearly $\dw(p,q)\geqslant |\ag|$.
 We thus estimate $\dw(p,q)$ by closely studying the set $\ag$.
 The estimate is first provided locally (in Subsection~\ref{s:local} below) and then we use the local bounds to obtain a global one.
+In what follows, by $E(Y)$ we denote the set of edges of a subcomplex $Y\subseteq X$.

 We begin with an auxiliary lemma.
 Let $r$ be a relator.
-Since $r$ is convex in $X$, its intersection with $\gamma$ is an interval $p'q'$, with $p'$ lying closer to $p$; see Figure~\ref{f:C}.
+Since, by Theorem~\ref{l:tree}, $r$ is convex in $X$, its intersection with $\gamma$ is an interval $p'q'$, with $p'$ lying closer to $p$; see Figure~\ref{f:C}.

 Consider the set $C$ of edges $e$ in $p'q'$, whose walls $w$ meet $\gamma$ at least twice and, moreover, have the following properties.
 Let $e'\in w$ (considered as an edge-vertex in the hypergraph $\Gamma_w$ of the wall $w$) be a closest vertex to $e$ in $\Gamma_w$, among edges of $w$ lying on $\gamma$.
 In the hypergraph $\Gamma_w$ of the wall $w$, which is a tree by Theorem~\ref{l:tree}, consider the unique geodesic $\gamma_w$ between vertices $e$ and $e'$.
 We assume that there are at least two distinct relator-vertices on $\gamma_w$, one of them being~$r$.